JuliaMath/NFFT.jl/docs/src/performance.md

 ![Accurracy](./assets/accuracy_m_D2.svg)

-What can be seen is that the error decreases exponentially with both parameters.
-For about ``m=8`` and ``\sigma = 2``, the error reaches the machine precision and the NFFT then can be considered to be exact in floating point arithmetics.
+What can be seen is that the error decreases exponentially with ``m``.
+For about ``m=8`` the error reaches the machine precision and the NFFT then can be considered to be exact in floating point arithmetics.

-In practice, however, one often uses `Float32` instead of `Float64` in which case both parameters can be chosen much smaller.
+In practice, however, one often uses `Float32` instead of `Float64` in which cases ``m``  can be chosen much smaller.
 If the values encoded in the NFFT vectors are for instance images, a value of ``m = 3`` or ``m = 4`` is often sufficient since the human eye can only discriminate about three orders of magnitude in gray values.

 Next we fix ``m`` and look at different oversampling parameters: